 This article was published on January 13th, 1898 on the front page of the Paris Daily.
 It was written by Emile Zola in regards to the Dreyfus Affair.
 In this article, Zola is writing to the president of the French republic, who was Mr Felix Faure, to accuse the government of Anti- Semitism in the Dreyfus affair.

 At the start of his letter to the president, it is almost as if Zola is trying to praise the president for all that he has done up until this point, because he says ' You have passed healthy and safe through base calumnies; you have conquered hearts.
 You appear radiant in the apotheosis of this patriotic festival that the Russian alliance was for France, and you prepare to preside over the solemn triumph of our world fair, which will crown our great work, truth and freedom.
 But what a spot of mud on your name-I was going to say on your reign-is this abominable Dreyfus affair!'
 From this, you could say Zola starts off by acknowledging all of the presidents past achievements because he wants him to see that after all the great things he has done in the past, the Dreyfus affair could tarnish his reputation, which would ultimately ruin his reign as President.
 You can see a more clear indication of this by when Zola writes 'History will write that it was under your presidency that such a social crime could be committed'.
+In the next paragraph, Zola says ' I do not want to be an accomplice.
+My nights would be haunted by the specter of innocence that suffer there, through the most dreadful of tortures, for a crime it did not commit'.
+By Zola saying this, it is like he is saying to the President; I don't know how you can sleep at night, knowing that a man is in jail for a crime that he did not commit.

 The first person who Zola accuses about the Dreyfus affair is Lieutenant Colonel Du Paty de Clam, who he claims is the one who was building up a misleading and scandalous case against Dreyfus and was the first culprit in the appalling miscarriage of justice committed.
 However, there are three other people who he mentions in the next paragraph, whom he believes turned a blind eye to the case and who did not investigate the case as well as they could have.
 The three people were the Minister of war, General Mercier, the assistant manager of high command, General Gonse and lastly the head of high command, General De Boisdeffre.